The Devon Blueberry Company

 Rich in antioxidants, e.g. vitamin C which is good for fighting diseases, keeping skin healthy and boosting the immune system.
 The flavonoids strengthen blood capillaries and improves circulation.

 Our Blueberry Plants

-Our Farm has 8 varieties of highbush blueberry bushes and, while the plants are self-fertile, they benefit hugely from cross-pollination which increases the size of the berries, as well as the yield and the speed of ripening (which in turn influences their taste).
+Our Farm now has 11 varieties of mostly highbush blueberry bushes and, while the plants are self-fertile, they benefit hugely from cross-pollination which increases the size of the berries, as well as the yield and the speed of ripening (which in turn influences their taste).

 Our Farm has the following blueberry varieties